farcasterxyz/protocol/docs/SPECIFICATION.md

 3. If `m.data.timestamp` and `m.data.type` are identical, discard the message with the lowest lexicographical order.

 The Link CRDT has a per-user size limit of 2500.

+### 2.1.7 UsernameProof CRDT

+The UsernameProof CRDT validates and accepts UsernameProof messages.
+The CRDT also ensures that a UsernameProof message `m` passes these validations:

+1. `m.signer` must be a valid Signer in the add-set of the Signer CRDT for `message.fid`

+A conflict occurs if two messages that have the same value for `m.name`.
+Conflicts are resolved with the following rules:

+1. If `m.data.timestamp` values are distinct, discard the message with the lower timestamp.
+2. If `m.data.timestamp` values are identical, discard the message with the lower fid

+The UsernameProof CRDT has a per-user size limit of 10.

 # 3. Hub Specifications